stivale/stivale/STIVALE2.md

 All segment bases are `0x00000000` and all limits are `0xffffffff`.

-The GDT register is loaded to point to a GDT, in bootloader-reserved memory, with at least the following entries, starting at 0:
+The GDT register is loaded to point to a GDT, in bootloader-reserved memory, with at least the following entries, starting at offset 0:

   - Null descriptor
   - 16-bit code descriptor.
 Base = `0`, limit = `0xffff`.
 Readable.